Jerell/jerell.github.io/content/notes/Designing a steady state network.md

 It has been mentioned that some impurities don't produce significant differences in the thermodynamic data, so it might be possible to dramatically reduce the number of tab files used if we can ignore some of the differences in compositions and still get a reasonably accurate result.

 Alternatively we would need a service to provide thermodynamic data.
 Tab files are a useful format because they are already a standard and we have a parser, so even if we don't use Multiflash to produce these files directly it would be good if our service provided data in the tab file format.
+### Point evaluation
+We can calculate the output of a set of components given a specific input fluid.
 ### Parallelism
 It is possible to process a whole range of inputs in parallel with WebGPU compute shaders.
 The thermodynamic data for a composition would be packed in to RGBA storage textures and component parameters would be passed as uniforms to the shaders.
 ![[piper network.png]]